dremio-professional-services/dremio-job-analyzer-24/README.md

-# Dremio Query Analyzer - VDS Creator
+# Dremio Job Analyzer - VDS Creator
-This tool will automatically create the Space, Folders and VDSs required to analyse queries.json files.
+Job Analyzer is a package of VDS definitions which can be created over the sys.jobs_recent system table to analyze the jobs that have been processed in Dremio Software.

 ## Usage
-On the command line, navigate to /path_to_dremio-query-analyzer-24/src.
+On the command line, navigate to /path_to_dremio-job-analyzer-24/src.

 Execute the following command:
 ```